Nicolo Rizzuto: Mob war

 As tension then grew into a power struggle between the Calabrian and Sicilian factions of the family in 1973.
-Cotroni capodecina Paolo Violi complained about the independent modus operandi of his Sicilian 'underlings', Rizzuto in particular: "He is going from one side to the other [i.e. from Canada to the US and back], here and there, and he says nothing to nobody, he is doing business and nobody knows anything."
+Cotroni capodecina Paolo Violi complained about the independent modus operandi of his Sicilian 'underlings', Rizzuto in particular: "He is going from one side to the other [i.e. from Canada to the U.S. and back], here and there, and he says nothing to nobody, he is doing business and nobody knows anything."
 Violi asked for more soldiers from his Bonanno bosses, clearly preparing for war, and Violi's boss at the time, Vic Cotroni remarked: "Me, I'm capodecina.
 I got the right to expel."
 The request from Cotroni and Violi to "the Commission" to kill Rizzuto was refused.
 However, in 1974, Rizzuto was summoned to testify at La Commission d'enquête sur le crime organisé (CECO) hearings, which led him to flee to Venezuela, which had no extradition treaty with Canada.
 In Venezuela, Rizzuto formed an alliance with the Corsican gangsters of Le Milieu (French organized crime) to continue the French Connection heroin smuggling network via South America.
 Rizzuto appointed his son Vito to handle operations in Montreal while he opened up a pizzeria in Caracas called Los Padrinos ("The Godfathers").
 During his time in Venezuela, Rizzuto first became involved in smuggling cocaine.
 While in Caracas, Rizzuto was often seen speaking to the bodyguard of Paul Volpe, a major Toronto gangster.
 Rizzuto became a Venezuelan citizen along with the Cuntrera brothers, Pasquale and Gaspare, who like him fled Montreal to avoid having to testify at the CECO hearings.
 Rizzuto owned a nightclub in Caracas named Ill Padrone and was very involved in the construction industry.

 In 1976, Ménard's recordings were played in public at the CECO hearings.
 The CECO hearings destroyed Violi's underworld reputation.
 The journalists André Cedilot and André Noel wrote: "The Mafia would never forgive him [Violi] for being so stupidly careless as to let a cop bug his place of business."
 The Bonnano family-which the Cotroni family was only a branch of-shifted its support from Violi to Rizzuto in the aftermath of the CECO hearings.
 Vito Rizzuto went to New York to meet "the Commission" and asked for permission to have Violi killed as he argued that Violi was too "stupid" to be the next boss of the Cotroni family as proven by l'affaire Ménard.
 "The Commission", which was deeply unhappy with Violi following the CECO hearings, gave their approval for Violi's murder.
 As Violi was in prison for contempt of the CECO commission following his refusal to answer their questions at the hearings, he could not be killed at first.